 Balance transfer offers are characterized by three primary features, which you need to understand in order to choose the best balance transfer offer for you:

 - The fee (charged once per balance transfer)

 - The promotional period (i.e., months) of 0% interest

 What Is a Balance Transfer Fee?

-A balance-transfer credit card charges a fee when you move existing debts from another card.
-This fee is represented as a percent (%) of the balance and typically varies from 0% to 5% (sometimes with a £3 or £5 minimum).
-Typically, this fee varies according to the length of the 0% period: the shorter the 0% period, the lower the fee, the longer the 0% period, the higher the fee.
-This fee structure does make sense – a longer 0% period implies you will take longer to pay down your debt, which is riskier for the bank, hence they charge a higher fee as compensation.
+A balance transfer credit card charges a fee when you move existing debts from another card.
+This fee is calculated as a percent (%) of the balance and typically varies from 0% to 5% (sometimes with a £3 or £5 minimum).
+Typically, the balance transfer fee is higher when the 0% period is longer.
+This fee structure makes sense—a longer 0% period implies you need longer to pay down your debt, which is riskier for the bank.
+They charge a higher fee as compensation.

 What is a 0% Interest Period on a Balance Transfer?

 The 0% rate on balance transfers refers to the 0% promotional interest rate on newly-transferred balances.
 During this "intro" period you will pay no interest charges.
 This doesn’t mean you won’t pay anything at all, however—you still make monthly payments, but these monthly payments will go directly towards reducing your outstanding debt, helping you to clear your debts sooner.